Roseswararao/Online-R-Shopping-cart-/README.md

-I created a website called online R shopping cart .This websites are youseful to buy clothes , i used html codes and css and java script also used.
+I created a website called online R shopping cart .This website is useful to buy clothes.